The Discography Dive

 From their early days touring the pub-circuit of the Emerald Isle to their uncanny ability to match the size of their modern stadium domination, U2 has always had their eyes set on pushing the limits of sound.
 Their sound has grown bigger and bigger over the years constantly reimagining the scope of rock music.
 What’s amazing about U2 is they are so much bigger than their seminal releases.
 They move seamlessly from record to record attempting to top the last with taste and class.
 Though Ireland gets to claim the group, they feel like the world’s band, a status that seems fitting of a band whose catalog seems larger than any genre could contain.

-The Cure’s catalog goes beyond a teenage obsession.
+12. The Cure goes beyond a teenage obsession.

 Coming back to the scene of my teenage years, the Smiths were always the band that all of my favorite bands worshipped.
 I remember seeing countless Smiths t-shirts at shows growing up and wondering, “What’s with this 80’s band these dudes seem to love?”
 After curiously diving into their catalog, I quickly realized how many dots of influence the group connected between so many of the bands I loved.
 They seemed to flip every generalization of rock and punk on its head.
 Morrisey’s crooning, emotional lyrics on top of Johnny Marr’s untouchable guitar tone made for a sound that no other band could recreate.
 For this influence and inspiration, I’m eternally grateful.